Hurricane Matthew: US evacuations underway

 Brevard County commissioners ordered one of the state's first mandatory evacuations for residents of Merritt Island and other barrier islands.
 Residents are being ordered to leave starting 3 p.m.
 Wednesday.

 CNN forecasters predict the storm could hit parts of Florida starting Thursday night.
-At 11 p.m.
-ET Tuesday, the National Hurricane Center had placed parts of south Florida—including parts of metro Miami and Lake Okeechobee—under a hurricane warning.
+Starting late Tuesday night, the National Hurricane Center had placed parts of south Florida -- including parts of metro Miami and Lake Okeechobee -- under a hurricane warning.

 Meanwhile, a hurricane watch now extends from the Sebastian Inlet north up to the Volusia/Brevard county line, including Boca Raton, West Palm Beach, Fort Pierce, Vero Beach and Cape Canaveral.

 The effects of the incoming storm have already been felt at gas stations in south Florida.
-CNN affiliate WSVN reported long lines at gas pumps at a Costco in North Miami Beach and a Sun Sentinel reporter tweeted a photo of one station that had cars waiting but no gas.
+CNN affiliate WSVN reported long lines at gas pumps at a Costco in North Miami Beach.

+"I'm just waiting my turn," one woman told WSVN while being interviewed from behind her wheel.
+"I know it'll be worse tomorrow."

+In Juniper, Florida, local resident Randy Jordan told CNN affiliate WPEC people were pushing and shoving their way through the local Home Depot to ranging from batteries to flashlights.

-Gov. Nathan Deal has issued a state of emergency in 13 coastal counties.
+Gov. Nathan Deal has declared a state of emergency in 13 coastal counties.

 "We urge residents in these areas to remain calm but vigilant as they prepare for potential impact," Deal said.